TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ## Security / Authentication:
 - All applications will be required to obtain an API key to use the TDEI consumer API
+- Authentication to be used is OAuth 2.0
 - The requirements for getting an API key are to provide a contact name, a valid email address and sign / acknowledge a data use agreement.

 ## General API Calls: